holochain-apps/kangaroo-tauri/README.md

   SSH: `git clone git@github.com:holochain-apps/holochain-kangaroo.git [your-project-name]-kangaroo`<br>
   HTTPS: `https://github.com/holochain-apps/holochain-kangaroo.git [your-project-name]-kangaroo`

+2. Run `npm install` to install the relevant tauri dependencies.

+3. If you are on Linux, follow [these](https://tauri.app/v1/guides/getting-started/prerequisites#1-system-dependencies) instructions to also install the required system dependencies for tauri.

-2. Add your `[your-project].happ` file to the `./pouch` folder
+4. Add your `[your-project].happ` file to the `./pouch` folder

-3. Add your unpacked `ui.zip` to `./pouch/ui`
+5. Add your unpacked `ui.zip` to `./pouch/ui`

-4. Search the repository for `replace-me` and replace it with your project's name or follow the instructions in the comments if provided
+6. Search the repository for `replace-me` and replace it with your project's name or follow the instructions in the comments if provided

-5. Add your app's icon: If you have an icon for your app, make sure to have it as a 1024x1024 pixel `.png` format and run `npm run tauri icon [path-to-your-1024x1024-png]` (https://tauri.app/v1/guides/features/icons).
+7. Add your app's icon: If you have an icon for your app, make sure to have it as a 1024x1024 pixel `.png` format and run `npm run tauri icon [path-to-your-1024x1024-png]` (https://tauri.app/v1/guides/features/icons).
 This will generate all the necessary icons and store it in `src-tauri/icons`

-6. Set all the version numbers in `package.json`, `src-tauri/Cargo.toml` and `src-tauri/tauri.conf.json`.
+8. Set all the version numbers in `package.json`, `src-tauri/Cargo.toml` and `src-tauri/tauri.conf.json`.
 The verison number in `src-tauri/Cargo.toml` is part of the filesystem storage logic.
 Whenever you change that version number, the data will be stored in a new location, meaning that a new, independent conductor will be set upfor this version.

-7. Build the app locally by running `npm run tauri build`
+9. Build the app locally by running `npm run tauri build`

 ## Publish cross-platform binaries